This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Switching Circuit”.

 c) is not compatible with mono FM

 d) uses DSBSC AM modulation

 Explanation: A stereo FM contains three major sections :- monomode, stereo mode and section common to both mono and stereo mode.
 The stereo section is much complicated than others.
-It uses DSB AM modulation for its process.
+It uses DSBSC AM modulation, in which the carrier is suppressed and only the two sidebands are transmitted, for its process.

 a) power decreases